xchengyu/Advertisements-Detection-and-Replacement-in-Multimedia-Content/README.md

 # Advertisements-Detection-and-Replacement-in-Multimedia-Content
+Work in a team as a team leader

 1. Utilized Java GUI to build a Media Player which has a display panel and three control buttons: Play, Pause and Stop.
 Implemented three event handler to correspondingly handle play, pause and stop event.